waystogetthere/doldetect/README.md

-# DolDetect: A Real-time Dolphins Detection
+# DolDetect: A Real-time Dolphins Detection Engine
 This is a c++ engine for real time dolphin detection, providing both .so and .dll shared library.

 ### Dependencies